 In summary, the loans made by us and 5G Wireless to date, as described above, are repayable on a non-interest bearing basis.
-In no event will the shareholders loans be repaid by May 25, 2005, being the two year anniversary of the date of our shareholders agreement with 5G Wireless.
-Thereafter, the shareholders loans will only be repaid from net profits approved for distribution by the board of directors of Nex Connectivity Solutions.
 Neither we nor 5G Wireless shall, so long as either of us remains a shareholder of Nex Connectivity Solutions, demand repayment of these loans.
 If Nex Connectivity Solutions repays the loans, in whole or in part, Nex Connectivity Solutions shall do so pro rata in proportion to each shareholder's loan balance.

 Our shareholders agreement for Nex Connectivity Solutions requires that the net profit of Nex Connectivity Solutions available for distribution, after making such provisions and transfers to reserves as shall be required in the opinion (expressed by resolution) of the board of directors to meet expenses or anticipated expenses, shall be distributed annually (unless otherwise unanimously agreed by us and 5G Wireless), firstly by way of repayment of shareholders loans on a pro rata basis, and secondly by way of dividend.
 Dividends paid with respect to the profits generated by Nex Connectivity Solutions will be split 51% to us and 49% to 5G Wireless in accordance with the terms of our shareholders agreement.
 In addition, our shareholders agreement provides that all profits generated during the first 24 months of the agreement will be retained and will be reinvested in the business of Nex Connectivity Solutions.
-Any distribution of profits by way of dividends will be first subject to repayment of all outstanding shareholders loans owed by Nex Connectivity to us and 5G Wireless.
-Accordingly, we will not be entitled to receive any dividends from 5G Wireless until May 25, 2005 at the earliest and then only after all loans by us and 5G Wireless, including the amount of \$10,000 presently owed by Nex Connectivity Solutions to 5G Wireless, have been repaid in full by Nex Connectivity Solutions.

 The services of Mr. Tan and Mr. Sacault are provided to Nex Connectivity Solutions pursuant to an agreement between us and 5G Wireless dated April 1, 2004.
-Under this agreement, 5G Wireless is required to provide the services of Mr. Tan and Mr. Sacault to Nex Connectivity Solutions in consideration of a fee of \$1,000 CDN per month (equal to approximately \$750 per month), based on two "standard" hotel properties being in operation.
-This fee is payable by Nex Connectivity Solutions as an expense prior to the distribution of any net profits of Nex Connectivity Solutions to us and 5G Wireless under the shareholders agreement.
-The fee of \$1,000 CDN per month (equal to approximately \$750 per month) is fixed and is not dependent upon the actual amount of time spent by Mr. Tan and Mr. Sacault in providing the services, provided that not more than two "standard" hotel properties are in operation.
+Under this agreement, 5G Wireless is required to provide the services of Mr. Tan and Mr. Sacault to Nex Connectivity Solutions in consideration of a fee of \$1,000 per month, based on two "standard" hotel properties being in operation.
+The fee of \$1,000 per month is fixed and is not dependent upon the actual amount of time spent by Mr. Tan and Mr. Sacault in providing the services.
 Standard hotel properties are defined in the agreement to be hotel properties with between 250 and 400 rooms, where all meeting rooms and the hotel lobby and approximately 20% of the rooms are serviced for Internet access.
-Nex Connectivity Solutions is required to pay this monthly fee whether there are one or two "standard" hotel properties in operation.
-Accordingly, Nex Connectivity Solutions is required to pay the full fee of \$1,000 CDN (equal to approximately \$750) per month at present, notwithstanding that only one "standard" hotel property is in operation.
-We have not entered into any agreement with 5G Wireless with regards to the fee payable in the event that Nex Connectivity has more than two "standard" hotel properties in operation.
-In addition, Nex Connectivity Solutions will pay \$1,000 CDN (equal to approximately \$750) per hotel property installation for project management services, assuming a standard hotel installation.
-5G Wireless is responsible for ensuring that Mr. Tan and Mr. Sacault, or both, as appropriate, will be available either on-call or in-person as the circumstances may require, 24 hours a day -7 days a week to deal with all Nex Connectivity Solutions related ongoing technical and operations requirements.
+In addition, Nex Connectivity Solutions will pay \$1,000 per hotel property installation for project management services, assuming a standard hotel installation.
+5G Wireless is responsible for ensuring that Mr. Tan and Mr. Sacault, or both, as appropriate, will be available either on-call or in-person as the circumstances may require, 24 hours a day - 7 days a week to deal with all Nex Connectivity Solutions related ongoing technical and operations requirements.
 Mr. Tan and Mr. Sacault are employees of Nexgen Consulting Inc., a private company owned by 5G Wireless and are not employees of either us or Nex Connectivity Solutions.
 Compensation payable to Mr. Tan and Mr. Sacault is payable directly by Nexgen Consulting Inc. to Mr. Tan and Mr. Sacault and it is the sole responsibility of 5G Wireless to ensure payment of all compensation due to Mr. Tan and Mr. Sacault.